-Wearable technology can easily be said to be a category of technology devices that you can wear, which often includes tracking information as regards health and fitness.
+Wearable technology can easily be said to be a category of technology devices that you can wear, which often includes tracking information regarding health and fitness.

-Wearable technology refers to electronic devices that you incorporate into wearable items that an individual can wear such as a smartwatch, fitness tracker, smart eyewear, and bright clothing etc. These wearable devices are used daily to track information.
+Wearable technology refers to electronic devices that you incorporate into wearable items that an individual can wear, such as a smartwatch, fitness tracker, smart eyewear, bright clothing, etc. These wearable devices are used daily to track information.
 Just after the advent of smartphones, wearable technology is the next big thing in the industry.

 1.1The technology in wearable electronics

-1.2 Different types of Wearable Electronics available in the market today!
+1.2 Wearable Electronics—Different types of Wearable Electronics available in the market today!

-The use of wearable electronics is becoming more popular day after day in the consumer market, covering areas of fitness and health tech, communication, and offering innovations we could only imagine.
-Below shows a table that contains a variety of wearable electronics and the technology behind them.
+Wearable electronics are becoming more popular day after day in the consumer market, covering areas of fitness and health tech, communication, and offering innovations we could only imagine.
+Below is a table that contains a variety of wearable electronics and the technology behind them.

-Smart Watches: this is not just about telling the time; it provides notifications for users when they connect it to their smartphones such as calls, messages, social media updates, emails etc.
+Smart Watches: this is not just about telling the time; it provides notifications for users when connecting it to their smartphones, such as calls, messages, social media updates, emails, etc.

-Fitness Tracker: fitness tracker helps to monitor the heart rate continuously and also keeps the number of steps the user takes within a range of time.
-This device now makes use of the information collected to determine the amount of calorie burned by the user after an exercise.
+Fitness Tracker: The fitness tracker helps monitor the heart rate continuously and keeps the number of steps the user takes within a range of time.
+This device now uses the information collected to determine the number of calories burned by the user after an exercise.

 Smart Clothing: in a bid to look more fashionable and highly presentable, intelligent electronic devices are incorporated into clothing.

-Sport Watches: these watches can be specially targeted towards athletes that are involved in sports such as running, swimming, cycling etc. these watches also come with GPS tracker and offers information on the athlete speed rate, heart rate etc.
+Sport Watches: these watches can be specially targeted towards athletes involved in sports such as running, swimming, cycling, etc. these watches also come with a GPS tracker and offers information on the athlete’s speed rate, heart rate, etc.

 Implantable electronics: this is another level of technology where there is the surgical implantation of these wearable electronics under the human skin.
-Clinical personnel suggest these implantable electronics for medical implications such as tracking insulin level and contraception.
+Clinical personnel suggests these implantable electronics for medical implications, such as tracking insulin levels and contraception.

-The product and consumer range of wearable technology is getting extremely wide as more industries, both public and private sectors, are investing more in the technological innovations as a tool to enhance their field of work.
-Some of the various aspects that were pulled in recent times into the revolution include the following:
+The product and consumer range of wearable technology is getting extremely wide as more industries, both public and private sectors, are investing more in technological innovations as a tool to enhance their field of work.
+Some of the various aspects that were pulled in recent times into the revolution include the following:• Telecommunication

-It is no secret that smart and cost-efficient circuit board designs are the key to the success of wearable electronics.
-However, designing PCBs for wearable electronics is not as easy as it appears to be as there are quite several things to be considered, which may not necessarily apply to standard electronics.
+It is no secret that smart and cost-efficient circuit board designs are the key to wearable electronics’ success.
+However, designing PCBs for wearable electronics is not as easy as it appears to be.
+There are quite a several things to be considered, which may not necessarily apply to standard electronics.
 Here we bring to you some of the challenges faced in designing PCBs for wearable electronics.
 They can either be body-based or technical challenges.

 1.Size and Shape

 Of course, as you probably know before that one principal difference between usual electronics and wearable electronics is the size.
-In a way, you have to achieve the goal of minimizing the size and producing the same functionality at the same time, which is not an easy piece of work.
+In a way, you have to minimize the size and produce the same functionality at the same time, which is not an easy piece of work.
 Also, along with the size, you have to keep the shape well suitable for the intended purpose.

 A good number of wearable electronics use battery cells as a source of power.
-Due to the size of the electronic device, the battery has to be smaller too, and the goal is to make the consumption of power as low as possible delivering the same efficiency at the same time.
+Due to the size of the electronic device, the battery has to be smaller too, and the goal is to make the consumption of power as low as possible, delivering the same efficiency simultaneously.

-The human body can dissipate electrical energy efficiently, so designing antennas for use in wearable electronics can be complicated at proximity.
+The human body can efficiently dissipate electrical energy, so designing antennas for wearable electronics can be complicated at proximity.

-It is another vital factor to consider as the human body tends to give off a level of moisture that can damage your wearable electronics if you do not take some specific measures.
+It is another vital factor to consider as the human body tends to give off a moisture level that can damage your wearable electronics if you do not take some specific measures.

 Let’s check out some statistics first:

-• The Report says 71% of Americans admits that wearable technology has improved their health.
+- The report says 71% of Americans admit that wearable technology has improved their health.

-• According to Rackspace, 54% of Americans and 46% of Brits say that wearable technology has boosted their self-confidence.
+- According to Rackspace, 54% of Americans and 46% of Brits say wearable technology has boosted their self-confidence.

-• Since 2009, wearable tech startups have been getting up to $500 Million from investors seeing the impact of these wearable electronics in the global world. (source: Shieber)
+- Since 2009, wearable tech startups have been getting up to $500 Million from investors seeing the impact of these wearable electronics globally. (source: Shieber)

-A study was targeted at the latest push to make use of wearable electronics to improve and enhance exercise.
-Different sensors were attached to a set of individual runners, and they observed that data obtained and recorded over time would not only help runners in the study but also improve their ability to run as it will give them a chance to work on their weaknesses or areas they are weak.
+A study was targeted at the latest push to use wearable electronics to improve and enhance exercise.
+Different sensors were attached to a set of individual runners.
+They observed that data obtained and recorded over time would help runners in the study and improve their ability to run as it will give them a chance to work on their weaknesses or areas they are weak.

-Also, in medical applications, the use of wearable electronics has been widely encouraged as this could be a means of monitoring and managing patients' health condition.
-The use of a smartwatch connected to a heart monitor could be of great help for the doctor to have a constant monitoring procedure on the patient’s health and be aware of any pressing emergency.
+Also, in medical applications, wearable electronics have been widely encouraged as this could be a means of monitoring and managing patients’ health conditions.
+The use of a smartwatch connected to a heart monitor could help the doctor have a constant monitoring procedure on the patient’s health and be aware of any pressing emergency.

-Another useful application of wearable electronics in society today is the constant and easy access to information and computing technology.
-The twenty-first century has globally been called the information age where you have to stay connected to the global world to be informed and get to know the things that are happening around you.
-So having information at the fingertips of consumers is the fundamental goal for a good number of wearable tech companies, either small or big.
+Another useful application of wearable electronics today is the constant and easy access to information and computing technology.
+The twenty-first century has globally been called the information age, where you have to stay connected to the global world to be informed and get to know the things around you.
+So having information at the fingertips of consumers is the fundamental goal for many wearable tech companies, either small or big.

 • Hands-free experience